BlueMap-Minecraft/BlueMapWiki/wiki/customization/Markers.md

 **Every marker has:**
 - a `type` property that defines what kind of marker it is
-- a `position`, which is the x y and z coordinates of where the marker (or the marker-center) is placed on the map
+- a `position` which is the x y and z coordinates of where the marker (or the marker-center) is placed on the map
 - a `label` defining the name of the marker.
 Used e.g. in the marker-list
+- a `sorting` number defining the (default) order that markers will appear in lists and menus *(lower `sorting`-values come first in lists)*
+- a `listed` property defining weather the marker will be listed in lists and menus or not
 - a `min-distance` and a `max-distance` which default to "unlimited" but can be used to limit the distance to the camera at which the marker is shown